kassimojr/recargapay-wallet-api/docs/caching/en/redis-cache-setup.md

 ## Overview

-This guide explains how to set up and use Redis distributed caching in the RecargaPay Wallet API following **industry best practices**.
+This guide explains how to set up and use Redis distributed caching in the Digital Wallet API following **industry best practices**.
 Redis caching improves performance by storing frequently accessed data in memory, reducing database queries and improving response times.

 The implementation follows **financial industry standards** with:
 - **Hierarchical key naming** (`namespace:entity:operation:version`)